railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

    *Partner Record history*

-Each record in a Open ERP database carries a note of its history.
+Each record in a OpenERP database carries a note of its history.
 You can find out who it was created by and when that occurred, and who last modified it and when that occurred.
 Click the :guilabel:`View Log` icon at the top right of any form in the web client (but only when it's read- only, not when it's editable) to display a dialog box showing this information, as shown in the